 So it’s no secret that one of the biggest changes in the gaming industry over the next year will be the continued expansion of mobile games.
 This helps to increase the potential audience through the proliferation of smartphones and the ease of getting started.
 People love to play mobile games because they are virtually always with them.
 Therefore, developers will continue to create related products.

 Major console and PC game makers are also releasing their games in a mobile version to meet the demands of the market.
 An example of such a transition is the long-awaited Call of Duty: Mobile.
-Moving to the mobile segment, the franchise has managed to reach a huge number of new players: more than 300 million downloads since the release in October 2019 speak for themselves.
+By moving into the mobile segment, the franchise has managed to reach a huge number of new players: over 300 million downloads since its release in October 2019 speaks for itself.

-Previous trends such as Fortnite-style battle royale games have driven the development of mobile gaming.
-They have proven that the gaming experience on mobile is in no way inferior to that of the desktop.
-People only use their smartphones and do not have to buy expensive hardware.
+Previous trends such as Fortnite-style battle royales have fueled mobile gaming.
+They have proven that the gaming experience on mobile devices is in no way inferior to the desktop.
+People only use their smartphones and do not need to buy expensive equipment.

-In addition, Epic Games has become a pioneer in demonstrating the ability to combat the monopoly of world-famous corporations.
-Ditching the Apple Store and Google Play, Epic has hosted its iconic Fortnite game in its own store with a much lower commission and no restrictions.
+In addition, Epic Games has been a pioneer in demonstrating the ability to break the monopoly of world-famous corporations.
+Abandoning the Apple Store and Google Play, Epic has listed its iconic Fortnite game on its own store for a much lower fee and no limits.

-Another trend in the video game industry is the release of additional console updates every year or two.
-In the past, when the console was on sale, players no longer expected further updates.
-These units can last up to ten years on the market without any changes.
+Another trend in the video game industry is the release of additional updates for consoles every year or two.
+Previously, when the console was on sale, players no longer waited for further updates.
+These units can stay on the market for up to ten years without any changes.

-Things have changed, however, now that hardware manufacturers like Sony, Microsoft and Nintendo have released incremental console updates for their products.
+However, that all changed after hardware manufacturers such as Sony, Microsoft, and Nintendo released incremental console updates for their products.
 Every year or two, a new version of the current gaming system is released, and features like extended battery life are the main reason people buy upgraded consoles.

-It was hard not to pay attention to the drop in sales of PS4 and Xbox One consoles in 2019.
+It was hard not to pay attention to the fall in sales of PS4 and Xbox One consoles in 2019.
 The reason for this was the completion of their cycles and the need for new generation technologies.
-While the good performance of the Nintendo Switch has somewhat slowed down the overall decline in console sales, the downward trend will continue until next generation consoles hit the market.
+Although the good performance of the Nintendo Switch somewhat slowed down the overall decline in console sales, the downward trend continued until the next generation of consoles hit the market.

 Better Designed Monthly Subscription Scheme

-Free games, which are cleverly woven into in-app purchase models that tempt hooked players to acquire the coveted items as soon as possible, are likely to move to a new level of monetization.
+Artfully woven into in-app purchase models, free-to-play games that entice passionate gamers to purchase coveted items as soon as possible are likely to reach a new level of monetization.
 This is a monthly digital subscription.

-A long-standing classic technique widely used for music and video streaming platforms may apply to video games.
-The subscriber will be able to get exclusive items, premium passes and other goodies that are not available to players without a subscription.
+A longstanding classic technique widely used for music and video streaming platforms can be applied to video games as well.
+The subscriber will be able to get exclusive items, premium passes, and other goodies that are not available to players without a subscription.

 There have already been attempts to implement a subscription system, for example, in the games Mario Kart Tour and PUBG Mobile.
 But its limitation in the form of the only daily collection of bonus currency, and in some cases even the absence of any value at all, pushed players away.

-Players note that they would love to subscribe if the game was then cleared of ads, loot boxes and in-game purchases.
+Players note that they would love to subscribe if the game was then cleared of ads, loot boxes, and in-game purchases.
 This would allow players to simply enjoy the game with truly premium access, guaranteed by a monthly installment.
-At the same time, of course, there should remain a free version of the game, where advertising and in-game purchases remain.
+At the same time, of course, there should be a free version of the game with ads and in-app purchases.